 Information for Contributors

-Our default font is Times and we request that manuscripts employ either STEDTU (i.e. the Unicode version of the old STEDT font) or Doulos SIL (the Unicode version of the old SIL Doulos font) for phonetic transcriptions.
-Both are available free, from STEDT and SIL respectively.
+Our default font is Times (14 point) and we request that manuscripts employ Doulos SIL (the Unicode version of the old SIL Doulos font, available free from SIL) for phonetic transcriptions.
 If it is necessary to use any other phonetic or non-roman font, please use a Unicode font, and include the font with the submission.

 Example sentences